Stipe Miocic: Ultimate Fighting Championship

 A rescheduled bout with dos Santos eventually took place as the main event at UFC on Fox 13 on December 13, 2014.
 Miocic lost the back-and-forth fight by unanimous decision.
 The performance earned both participants "Fight of the Night" honors.

 Miocic faced Mark Hunt on May 10, 2015, at UFC Fight Night 65.
 Miocic won the one-sided fight via TKO in the fifth round.
 At the time of the stoppage, Miocic was ahead on all three scorecards (40–36, 40–35, and 40–34).
 Miocic set a UFC record for the most strikes landed in a fight and largest strike margin, outlanding Hunt 361–48 over the duration of the bout.

 Miocic was expected to face Ben Rothwell on October 24, 2015, at UFC Fight Night 76.
-However, Miocic pulled out of the fight on October 13 citing injury.
+Miocic pulled out on October 13 citing injury.
 Subsequently, Rothwell was removed from the card the following day after the promotion deemed that a suitable opponent could not be arranged on short notice.
 In turn, Miocic was quickly rebooked and faced Andrei Arlovski in a title eliminator on January 2, 2016, at UFC 195.
 Miocic defeated Arlovski via TKO at 0:54 in the first round.
 The win also earned him his second "Performance of the Night" bonus award.

 Miocic was briefly scheduled to replace the injured Cain Velasquez and fight Fabrício Werdum for the UFC Heavyweight Championship on February 6, 2016, at UFC Fight Night 82.
 On January 25, 2016, the day after this announcement, Werdum pulled out of the fight with a back injury.